Why and Where Should you Use React for Web Development?

 To build a fully-fledged dashboard using React, you still need to use some additional development tools like Ant.design or Airframe React.

-Let’s understand how React helps in building interactive, and even data-heavy dashboards.
+Let’s understand how React helps in building interactive applications, and even data-heavy dashboards.

 Component reusability helps kickstart effective development.